Zrna/newsletter-signup/README.md

 Landing page for sign up to newsletter.
 All entered emails will be saved into "users" table in "newsletter_subscribers" database (which you need to create - read Installation instructions).

-Runing `npm run migration` application will create "users" table and insert fake users emails.
+Running `npm run migration` application will create "users" table and insert fake users emails.

 Created using NodeJS and MySql.